About Us

 Director, Founder

-Ryan is a political psychologist specializing in American politics, public opinion, and political communication.
-Outside of politics, he is interested in social dynamics, cognition, and developmental psychology.
-His previous work examines how platforms like Twitter, Reddit, and TikTok influence personal well-being and political engagement.
-His current work in political science investigates affective polarization and the formation of political beliefs within shared digital culture.
-He holds a bachelor’s degree in political science and philosophy from Rutgers University, where he graduated summa cum laude.
-As director, he establishes the institute's research objectives.
+Ryan is a political psychologist specializing in American politics, public opinion, political communication, and social dynamics.
+His previous research examined how platforms like Twitter, Reddit, and TikTok influence personal well-being and political engagement.
+His current work investigates affective polarization and the formation of political beliefs within shared digital culture.
+He holds a bachelor’s degree in political science and philosophy from Rutgers University, where he graduated summa cum laude and with the highest honors in political science.

 Alexis R. Grayon, MPH

-Visiting Fellow
+Nonresident Fellow

 Alexis is a pediatric, perinatal, and environmental epidemiologist whose work emphasizes underlying social determinants of health.
 They are interested in the factors that shape attitudes and behaviors, understanding the subsequent effects on psychosocial health and wellbeing, and using complex data approaches to explore these relationships.
 Alexis received their Bachelor of Science in Biomolecular Science from New York University and their Master of Public Health in Environmental Health Sciences and Molecular Epidemiology from Columbia University.